Don Carter (bowler): Bowling career

 With Carter's encouragement, lawyer/businessman Eddie Elias proposed a pro tour to a number of players at the 1958 ABC Open Championships in Syracuse, New York.
 Carter was one of 33 bowlers who each donated $50 to get the PBA started, and Elias would later become Carter's business manager.
 Although the PBA was not formed until Carter was 32 years old, he still won seven PBA titles, including two majors: the inaugural PBA National Championship in 1960 and the ABC Masters in 1961.
 He also made the finals of the 1962 PBA National Championship, but finished runner-up to Carmen Salvino.
-Carter won four titles and $49,000 in prize money in 1962 alone ($469,000 in 2022 dollars).
-That year, he also made 18 top-five finishes (still a PBA record), including seven straight top-five finishes (a feat matched only by Dick Weber since), and he was named the Bowling Writers Association of America's Bowler of the Year.
+Carter won four titles and $49,000 in prize money in 1962 alone (about $525,000 in 2025 dollars).
+That year, he also made 18 top-five finishes (still a PBA record), including seven straight top-five finishes (a feat matched only by Dick Weber and E. J. Tackett since), and he was named the Bowling Writers Association of America's Bowler of the Year.

 In 1964, he signed a $1,000,000 multi-year deal to endorse Ebonite bowling products, at the time the highest single deal of its kind.
-By that time, Carter was already grossing more than $100,000 a year ($957,000 in 2022 dollars) between bowling tournaments, exhibitions and other endorsements.
+By that time, Carter was already grossing more than $100,000 a year (about $1,073,000 in 2025 dollars) between bowling tournaments, exhibitions and other endorsements.

 Carter was the PBA's first president, and served four years overall in that capacity.
 Recurring knee problems forced him to retire from competitive bowling in 1972.
 Said Carter in a 1994 interview: "I didn't just want to go out there and show up.
 I wanted to win.
 If I couldn't win, I didn't want to compete.
 My knees made it so I couldn't practice and hardly could complete a tournament."